Seven Tips for Cutting Your Morning Beauty Routine in Half

 Brush your lips as you brush your teeth.

-It may sound silly, but it's a low-key multi-tasking tip: After you're done cleaning your chompers, rinse your toothbrush to ensure it's free of toothpaste (which can be dehydrating) and then use the bristles to gently scrub your lips.
-Do this twice a day every day and you'll notice your lipstick applies much more evenly.
-It's the best way to keep your lips soft and supple, and your pearly whites... pearly white!
+It may sound silly, but it's a low-key multi-tasking tip: After you're done cleaning your teeth, rinse your toothbrush to ensure it's free of toothpaste (which can be dehydrating on the skin) and then use the bristles to gently scrub your lips.
+Do this twice a day every day for some major exfoliating and you'll notice your lipstick applies much more evenly.
+It's the best way to keep your lips soft and supple, and get your pearly whites even whiter.

 Wait before you dry your hair.

 This may sound counterintuitive, but blow-drying your hair when it's sopping wet actually ends up taking longer.
 Here's what to do instead: Wrap your hair in an absorbent towel and go about the rest of your beauty routine.
-As the last step before you get dressed, unwrap your hair and blow dry it in a steam-free bathroom.
-The remaining moisture in your hair will help it set and the lack of steam will prevent frizz.
+As the last step before you get dressed, unwrap your hair and blow-dry it in a steam-free bathroom.
+The remaining moisture in your hair will help it set and the lack of steam helps prevent frizzing.

 Brush your hair with dry shampoo.

-No time to shower?
-You can soak up excess oil with dry shampoo with each brush stroke.
-Just be sure to check the label for corn, rice, or oat starches, which won't leave behind that obvious chalky residue.
+No time to wash your hair?
+You can absorb excess oil with dry shampoo with each hairbrush stroke.
+Just be sure to check the label for corn, rice, or oat starches, which are key in avoiding that apparent chalky residue.

 Use facial moisturizer as a hair tamer.